Hanmb17/C1_MS2_LIGHTSOUT/TESTING.md

 | As a returning user, I want to experiment with different grid sizes and hint options in the free-play mode.                                                                          | ![screenshot](docs/user/freeplay_mode.png) ![screenshot](docs/user/freeplay_6grid.png) |

 ## Automated Testing
 I haven't used automated testing as the project is only a small one however I would like to add it to the feature as the game grows and more features/levels are introduced.
-I would look a using JEST.
+I would look at using JEST.

 ## Bugs